leandigo/elShaker/README.rst

 ~~~~~
 `$('element').shake(number of shakes, shake distance, total duration);`

-**number of shakes** - Total number of shakes of the element, each shake consists of a shake left and a shake right.
+**number of shakes** - Total number of element shakes, each shake consists of a shake left and a shake right.

 **shake distance** - Number of pixel to shake to each side.